ajerni/phpapi/README.md

    - `index.php` - Simple entry point
    - `.htaccess` - URL rewriting for Apache

+2. Update your Database settings:
+   - `config_censored.php` - Add your DB connection settings here and rename the file to `censored.php`

-2. Configure your web server (usually already done by your provider):
+3. Configure your web server (usually already done by your provider):
    - Apache: Ensure mod_rewrite is enabled
    - Nginx: Configure URL rewriting to route requests to index.php